openvstorage/volumedriver/doc/running_included_testsuite.md

 ## Preface

-The **volumedriver** sources include a testsuite to make sure the code works as expected.
+The **volumedriver** sources include a testsuite (1,783 tests) to make sure the code works as expected.
 When building the code, you can also use this suite to check the resulting binaries are ok.

-Note that this does take quite some time.
+Note that this does take quite some time, 2hr 30min is not exceptional.

 ## Prerequisites

 If you're building using our dockerised environment (cfr.
-[Building with docker](volumedriver/doc/build_with_docker.md)) all prerequisites are installed and taken care off for you.
+[Building with docker](volumedriver/doc/build_with_docker.md)) all prerequisites are installed and taken care of for you.

 If you are doing a [manual](volumedriver/doc/manual_building.md) build, make sure: